golang/website/_content/doc/tutorial/workspaces.md

 outside the module or the workspace would result in an error because the `go` command wouldn't know which modules to use.

+Next, we'll add a local copy of the `golang.org/x/example/hello` module to the workspace.
+That module is stored in a subdirectory of the `go.googlesource.com/example` Git repository.
-Next, we'll add a local copy of the `golang.org/x/example` module to the workspace.
-We'll then add a new function to the `stringutil` package that we can use instead of `Reverse`.
+We'll then add a new function to the `reverse` package that we can use instead of `String`.

-## Download and modify the `golang.org/x/example` module
+## Download and modify the `golang.org/x/example/hello` module

-   In this step, we'll download a copy of the Git repo containing the `golang.org/x/example` module, add it to the workspace, and then add a new function to it that we will use from the hello program.
+   In this step, we'll download a copy of the Git repo containing the `golang.org/x/example/hello` module, add it to the workspace, and then add a new function to it that we will use from the hello program.

 1. Clone the repository